Leon690/Testing/README.md

-#Ejemplo de PHP Orientado a Objetos
+#EXAMPLE OF PHP OBJECT ORIENTED

-#Respetando MVC
+#RESPECTING MVC

-#Evitando Inyecciones SQL
+#AVOIDING SQL INJECTIONS

-#Se usa PDO y Twig
+#WE USE PDO and Twig